-I own and operate a vegetable farm and forested property on Route 86 in Mayfield County, just South of the Mayfield Bird Observatory's Center for Research and Education.
-I am a third-generation farmer who has grown up coming to Cape May to visit my grandparents farm where they made quality brooms out of native switchgrass, among other things.
+I own and operate a vegetable farm and forested property in Lake County.
+I am a thirdgeneration farmer who has grown up coming to Lake County to visit my grandparents farm where they made quality brooms out of native switchgrass, among other things.
 My father was an avid birdwatcher and visited the Applicant Organization's Centers frequently; he enjoyed exploring the woodlands across the street for birds.